Perfect Fractional Matchings in Bipartite Graphs Via Proportional Allocations: Perfect Proportional Allocations

 \section{Perfect Proportional Allocations}

-In this section, we assume that the instance is connected and has a perfect matching.
+In this section, we characterize those graphs that admit a perfect proportional allocation and use this to give a new allocation strategy in those graphs that do not.
+We can assume that the instance is connected and has a perfect matching.
 That is, a matching of size $n := S_I = C_J$.
-Removing these assumptions is straightforward.
+Removing these assumptions is straightforward\footnote{If an instance has multiple connected components, they can be treated separately; if any instance does not have a perfect matching, it can be augmented with additional supply/capacity so that it does have a perfect matching, then these additions can be removed after assigning the weights $\alpha_j$.}.
 We now state the main theorem of this section.

-\begin{theorem} An instance of (connected) bipartite matching has a perfect proportional allocation if and only if it is matching-covered. \end{theorem}
+\begin{theorem} An instance of (connected) bipartite matching has a perfect proportional allocation if and only if it is matching covered. \end{theorem}